Sizewell nuclear power stations: Building specification

 The foundations for the reactors and associated boilers are provided by a reinforced concrete raft 8 ft thick, founded on the sand with a designed net bearing pressure of 3.5 tons per square foot.
 The biological shields are 100 ft high and vary between 10 and 14 ft thick.
 The composite steel and reinforced concrete cap above each reactor is 12 ft thick.
 Both reactors were housed in a single building to achieve savings in building costs.

 The turbine house is a steel-framed, aluminium clad building 380 ft long, 160 ft wide and 90 ft high, with a reinforced concrete basement 26 ft deep.
 The foundations are provided by isolated bases and strip footings with a designed maximum bearing pressure of 3 tons per square foot.

 The pumphouse which supplied the main turbines with 27000000 impgal of cooling water per hour drew sea water from an intake structure about 1350 ft offshore via twin 10 ft diameter tunnels.
 This water was returned to the sea through similar tunnels discharging 350 ft offshore.

 Electricity output

 Electricity output from Sizewell A power station over the period 1966-84 was as follows.

-Sizewell A annual electricity output GWh.